Plotting the First JavaScript Assignment¶

 Documentation¶

-- return value, its type and meaning
+- the return value, if any, and its type

 In writing documentation, think about your audience: other programmers (or yourself) who want to use your function/method.
 So, it's important to describe how to use the function, rather than how it is implemented.
 (Implementation can be described with comments.)